fpgasystems/hacc/README.md

 <a href="https://www.xilinx.com/support/university/XUP-HACC.html">Heterogenous Accelerated Compute Clusters (HACC) Program</a>
 </td></tr></table>

 The Heterogeneous Accelerated Compute Clusters (HACC) program is a special initiative to support novel research in adaptive compute acceleration for high performance computing (HPC).
 The scope of the program is broad and encompasses systems, architecture, tools and applications.
-Five HACCs have been established at some of world’s most prestigious universities.
 HACCs will be equipped with the latest Xilinx technology for adaptive compute acceleration.
-Each cluster is specially configured to enable some of the world’s foremost academic teams to conduct state-of-the-art HPC research.

-The first of the HACCs was assigned to [Prof. Dr. Gustavo Alonso’s](https://people.inf.ethz.ch/alonso/) *FPGA* Systems Group (FSG) at ETH Zürich (ETHZ) in Switzerland in 2020.
+Five HACCs have been established at some of world’s most prestigious universities (including the ETH Zürich in Switzerland) and world’s foremost academic teams to conduct state-of-the-art HPC research.
+The first of them was assigned to [Prof. Dr. Gustavo Alonso’s](https://people.inf.ethz.ch/alonso/) *FPGA* Systems Group (FSG) in 2020.

 ## Sections
 * [Accessing the cluster](docs/accessing-the-cluster.md#accessing-the-cluster)